Edgar-Saavedra/practical-deep-learning/ch9/README.md

 `local minimum` a low value that is not the `minimum`.

 The `gradient` tells us how small change in `x` changes `y`.
 If `x` is one of the parameters of our network and `y` is the error given by the `loss function` the the gradient tells us how much a change in that paramter affects the overall error.
-Once we know the error we are in a position to modify the paremeter by and amount based on the gradient - which will move us towards a minimum.
-When the error over the training set ist at a minimum we claim the network is trained.
+Once we know the error we are in a position to modify the paremeter by and amount based on the gradient - which will move us towards a minimum. **When the error over the training set is at a minimum we claim the network is trained.**

 Every `weight` and `bias` in our network is a parameter, and the `loss function` value depends upon all of them.
 No matter the dimensions, if we know the gradient of each parameter we can still apply our algorithm in an attemp to locat a set of parameter minimizing the `loss function`.